MR-Aminian/Mohammad-Reza-Aminian/_pages/about.md

 **Email:** MAminian [at] ChicagoBooth [dot] edu

 Feel free to reach out—I look forward to hearing from you!
-You'll also find my CV, Google Scholar, and other links in the sidebar.
+You'll also find my CV in the top menu, along with more ways to connect in the sidebar.